-In afternoon trading in New York today, the Dow Jones Industrial Average was steady at 16,478.12, while the Standard & Poor's 500 Index slipped 0.10 percent and the Nasdaq Composite Index edged 0.12 percent lower.
+In afternoon trading in New York, the Dow Jones Industrial Average edged 0.04 percent lower, the Standard & Poor's 500 Index fell 0.20 percent, while the Nasdaq Composite Index dropped 0.87 percent.

-In Europe, the Stoxx 600 Index ended the session with a 0.2 percent decline from the previous close.
-France's CAC 40 edged nearly 0.1 percent lower, the UK's FTSE 100 fell 0.3 percent, while Germany's DAX dropped 0.4 percent.
+In Europe, the Stoxx 600 Index ended the day 0.1 percent higher than the previous close, as did Germany's DAX.
+France's CAC 40 rose 0.4 percent.
+The UK's FTSE 100 fell 0.2 percent.